gabeklein/expressive-mvc/README.md

 <h2 id="concept-getters">Can we get some getters?</h2>

-You'll be happy to know we have a strong equivalent to *computed* properties.
-All you need to do is define a `get()` method, to be managed by the controller.
+You'll be happy to know, we have a strong equivalent to *computed* properties.
+Simply define a get-method, to be managed by controller.

 Through the same mechanism as hooks, getters know when the specific properties they accessed are updated.
 Whenever that happens, they rerun.
 If a new value is returned, it's passed forward to the getter's own listeners.